Get a $695 credit card annual fee waived in my Ultimate Military Credit Cards Course

-The Platinum Card® from American Express card is annual fee waived for military.
+The Platinum Card® from American Express is my #1 recommended card

 The application process for credit cards can be either exciting or frustrating, and knowing the rules makes all the difference.
 An approval for a new rewards credit card will put you well on your way to earning free flights, hotel stays, or cashback.